MicrosoftDocs/Azure-RMSDocs/mip/develop/reference/class_mip_applicationactionstate.md

 Return the content's time zone as an offset from UTC, in seconds, or kTimeZoneOffsetLocalTime to use the machine's local time.

-**Returns**: The content's time zone as an offset from UTC, in seconds, or kTimeZoneOffsetLocalTime to use the machine's local time.
+**Returns**: The content's time zone as an offset from UTC, in seconds, or kTimeZoneOffsetLocalTime to use the machine's local time.e.